anthonyBosek/table-two-phase-one-project/README.md

 ## Intro To Project

+- This project is a site where a user can review and buy `Pokemon` cards.
 - This project was made to complete the assignment `Phase 1 Project` for the `SE-West-091123` class for the [Flatiron](https://flatironschool.com/) Software Engineering Boot Camp.
 - The project was completed using the following: `JavaScript`, `HTML`, `CSS`, `Bootstrap`.